 The Shia pride themselves on the pluralism of their religious authority and institutions.
 It is not permissible to adopt a dead marja (top cleric)’ as the source to follow; hence, Shia law continues to evolve.
 It is also discouraged for one marja’ to follow another, ensuring diversity of opinion.

 Khoei, a Khomeini contemporary in Najaf, believed even the most learned clerics do not have the right to rule.
-Ayatollah Muhammad Yacoubi, one of the few supporters of the Iranian system in Iraq, has argued the doctrine of clerical rule is an idea whose time is yet to come.
+Ayatollah Muhammad Yacoubi, one of the few supporters of the Iranian system in Iraq, has argued that the doctrine of clerical rule is an idea whose time is yet to come.
+For Yacoubi, there is nothing wrong with Khomeini’s theory, but ‘negative elements came from the implementation.
+The people can’t absorb and support the theory of an Islamic state.
+People are not mature enough.
+Even the Iranians were not mature enough.’

-The doctrine may also not be feasible for Iraq considering its history and multi-ethnic society.
+The doctrine may also not be feasible for Iraq, considering its history and multi-ethnic society.
 The school of Najaf does not interfere with politics.
 It believes in respecting different views—unlike the Iranian system that propounds a supreme leader—and seeks a civil state rather than a religious one.

 Sameer Arshad Khatlani is a journalist and the author of The Other Side of the Divide

-1. Informative and factual.
+Informative and factual.

 I was there during the revolution.